philmorefkoung/Topovision/README.md

 ## Data
-Due to file size limitations, we cannot provide the dataset or betti vectors in this repository.
+Due to file size limitations, we cannot provide the data in this repository.
 However, the link to the original dataset can be found below: <br />
 * [Eye Disease Dataset](https://data.mendeley.com/datasets/s9bfhswzjb/1)

 ## Results